apache/skywalking/docs/en/protocols/Trace-Data-Protocol.md

 ## Deprecated services
 **Deprecated service**(s) are the gRPC services SkyWalking used before.
 In SkyWalking v6, in order to match the common concepts in CloudNative world, these services are deprecated.
-Although there services are still supported at this moment, but it will be removed after 6 months later(Feb.
-2019).
+Although there services are still supported at this moment, but it will keep in supported at least before the end of 2019.

 ## ~~Application Register Service~~
 **Deprecated service**